Howick College has six houses which are headed and mentored by a Dean. Students usually stay in the same house throughout their time at school.

 Throughout the school year, various fun events are held by the Houses to fundraise for their chosen charites.
 These events are organised by the House Leaders and House committees, and provide opportunities for leadership and service to the community.

-Photos from the House events can be viewed here.
+Photos from the House events throughout the year can be viewed here.

 The names of the houses at Howick College reflect the history of the Howick area: